 CampaignBaseType Class

 The CampaignBaseType class is intended to be extended by a subclass, which characterizes a campaign.
 The decision to define base classes that are extended – like the CampaignBaseType class – was made to minimize interdependence between STIX components; it was not made to enable structural variation.
 The default and strongly RECOMMENDED subclass to extend the CampaignBaseType class is the CampaignType class in the Campaign data model (see STIX Version 1.2.1 Part 8: Campaign).
+The one case where the class SHOULD NOT be extended is when the CampaignBaseType class is used as a reference via its idref property.

 The property table of the CampaignBaseType base class is given in Table 3-1.